lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 To date, IIIF has focused primarily on how libraries and institutions can make images of their resources available to users.
 But less attention has been paid to how institutions exposing their images can reap the benefits of what scholars know about their materials.

 We imagine the following scenario.
 On the one hand, a holding library has lots of images of resources (e.g. images of books, manuscripts, maps, etc.).
-On the other hand, a group of scholars, an academic society, or some other institution maintains a dataset which includes detailed information about a given set of resources within the holding library’s collection, information that goes beyond the scope of the holding library; for example, a detailed table of contents, diplomatic or critical transcriptions, translations, and scholarly commentary.
+On the other hand, a group of scholars, an academic society, or some other institution maintains a dataset which includes detailed information about a given set of resources within the holding library’s collection, information that goes beyond the scope of the holding library: for example, a detailed table of contents, diplomatic or critical transcriptions, translations, and scholarly commentary.

 Each party has important information to offer.
 Information that, if coordinated, could be used to enrich a user’s experience of an object when viewed in any IIIF compatible viewer such as Mirador or the Universal Viewer.